Can Tho, Vietnam and Beyond.

 We arrived at Tay Ho Hotel to find that all the rooms were booked except for a superior room which was out of our budget.
 As we were leaving the owner stopped us and asked how much we were willing to spend.
 “300,000 dong.”
 He took us to his sister hotel; Hotel 31B, not a creative name but it was quite decent and had a nice view of the river (AC, fridge, cable, 300,000d/$15).

-We opted against doing one of the over-priced and touristy floating market tours, and instead spent the day acquainting ourselves with the plethora of tropical fruits available in the area.
+We opted against doing one of the over-priced and touristy floating market tours (EDIT: See below for information on the floating market tours, which are worth doing) and instead spent the day acquainting ourselves with the plethora of tropical fruits available in the area.
 We wandered the various fruit stalls, practicing our Vietnamese a little, and wrote this amazing Vietnamese fruits review.

 Later that evening we ate at a restaurant that featured rat on the menu.